Neighbours: Broadcast

 When Neighbours returned on 18 September 2023, episodes air on Network 10 every Monday to Thursday at 4:00 pm with a second airing on the same day in the former 6:30 pm timeslot on 10 Peach. and repeated the next day at 9:30 am on 10 and catch up on the weekly episodes on 10 Peach on Saturday mornings between 9:00 am to 11:00 am.
 Episodes were then available to stream Amazon Prime Video on a week delay from 10's broadcast from 25 September 2023.

-Network 10 scheduled a reduction in episodes per week to three between October and December 2024, which would have caused the Australian broadcast to fall behind international releases of new episodes, but reversed the change on the week it was due to be implemented due to "Audience feedback".
+Network 10 scheduled a reduction in episodes per week to three between October and December 2024, which would have caused the Australian broadcast to fall behind international releases of new episodes, but reversed the change on the week it was due to be implemented owing to "Audience feedback".

 International

-Neighbours has been sold to over 60 countries and is one of Australia's most successful media exports.
+Neighbours has been sold to more than 60 countries and is one of Australia's most successful media exports.

 United Kingdom

 Neighbours has been very successful in the United Kingdom, and has proved to be more popular there than in Australia.
-It was broadcast on BBC One for over 21 years from October 1986 until February 2008.
+It was broadcast on BBC One for more than 21 years from October 1986 until February 2008.
 The series started airing on 27 October 1986, as part of BBC One's revamped daytime schedules.
 Neighbours went out with a lunchtime broadcast and then a morning broadcast repeat the following day.
-Michael Grade, the channel's then controller, was advised by his daughter to move the morning broadcast repeat to a late afternoon slot, as she and her friends kept missing it due to them being at school, which took place from 4 January 1988.
-The show then started attracting larger audiences, peaking at over 21 million viewers on 26 January 1990, an aggregated figure that combined the lunchtime debut and the teatime repeat.
+Michael Grade, the channel's then controller, was advised by his daughter to move the morning broadcast repeat to a late afternoon slot, as she and her friends kept missing it owing to their being at school, which took place from 4 January 1988.
+The show then started attracting larger audiences, peaking at more than 21 million viewers on 26 January 1990, an aggregated figure that combined the lunchtime debut and the teatime repeat.
 Towards the late 2000s, Neighbours was normally attracting an average of 3 million viewers for its lunchtime showing and 2.6 million viewers for its early-evening repeat.
 It was frequently the highest-rating daytime program in the UK, outside of news bulletins.